How StarGuide Calculates 0-100 Scores, Team Ratings & Character Rankings

 Edge-case compositions can get missed.
 With 85+ characters and a long tail of niche synergies, the authoring layer prioritizes common meta teams.
 The feedback button sits in the corner of every page on StarGuide for exactly this reason.

 StarGuide is maintained by a solo developer.
 Calibration is a judgment call.
-Every rating, every tier placement, every composition pick has been reviewed at least once, but review is not proof.
+Every rating, every score placement, every composition pick has been reviewed at least once, but review is not proof.
 The methodology page exists because transparency is the best safeguard against human error.

 How often is StarGuide updated?